 Banff National Park has been on my bucket list for quite some time.
 The moment I saw the crystal blue waters of Lake Louise and Lake Moraine in a picture all of those years ago I knew I needed to go to Canada and see Banff for myself.
 Here is my travel guide for Banff National Park!
 Originally this trip was just supposed to be John and me, but delta was running a flash sale and the rest of the family got major FOMO and the trip quickly became a family affair.
 So our group included with my parents, my sister, Meredith, and her now husband, Alex.

-Where is Banff and how do I get there?
+Where is Banff National Park and how to get there?

 Banff is in the Provence of Alberta in Canada, and is considered part of the Canadian Rockies.
 The closest commercial airport is Calgary (YYC).
 Calgary is about an hour and a half by car to Banff National Park.
 There are several shuttle services from Calgary to Banff and it will cost you about $50 each way to get back and forth.
 We rented a large SUV since we had so many passengers.
 Even if you don't have a lot of passengers I highly recommend renting a car because it gives you a lot more flexibility to explore once you get in the park.